monajemi/TensorPT/README.md

 # TensorPT
-These are a suit of codes used for Compressed Sensing Phase Transition of Tensorial measurements.
+These are a suit of codes used for studying the Compressed Sensing Phase Transition of Tensorial measurements.
 The phase transition experiments have been designed by David L. Donoho and Hatef Monajemi at Stanford University.
 This repository implements a translation of our MATLAB codes into Python for larger-scale studies.